HYPNOTHERAPY NEW ZEALANDInformation & Resources

 There are two common and effective styles of Hypnotherapy: Suggestive and Analytical.
 And within those two styles there are also peculiarities of treatment structure more or less suited to different therapists and clients' issues.
-Ideally, Suggestive Hypnotherapy techniques should be learned, experienced and mastered separately - before progressing on to the more complicated Analytical Hypnotherapy styles.
+Ideally, Suggestive Hypnotherapy techniques should be learned, experienced and mastered separately - before progressing on to the more complicated and advanced Analytical Hypnotherapy styles.

-Caution: If a course advertises a certain number of hours of training; check exactly how much of that is face-to-face time with the tutor (either in a classroom or as an online meeting) and how much is expected extra study or assignment time!
-Also, find out how much of the course content is not Hypnotherapy (EG: NLP) but cited as part of the Hypnotherapy course.Tip # 5
+Caution 1: If a course advertises a certain number of hours of training; check exactly how much of that is face-to-face time with the tutor (either in a classroom or as an online meeting) and how much is expected extra study or assignment time!
+Also, find out how much of the course content is not Hypnotherapy (EG: NLP) but cited as part of the Hypnotherapy course.Tip #7

 Is their qualification recognised?
 Each individual trainer in NZ awards either their own independent qualification, or maybe one from an overseas organisation.
 This should be awarded immediately on completion and passing of the course examination(s).
-Remember to ask what the standard time for assessing your examination might be and how soon afterwards you'll receive your qualification Certificate or Diploma from them.
+If it's not clearly advertised, ask what the standard time for assessing your examination might be and how soon afterwards you'll receive your qualification Certificate or Diploma from them.

 Caution 2: Please also be aware that there is no NZQA qualification for Hypnotherapy in New Zealand!
 So while a training establishment might advertise NZQA accreditation, no-one can offer an NZQA Qualification in Hypnotherapy - because there quite simply is not one!